mattlewis92/angular-bootstrap-calendar/README.md

 ### calendar-event-click

-This expression is called when an event is clicked on the calendar. $event contains the calendar event that was clicked on.
+This expression is called when an event is clicked on the calendar. calendarEvent contains the calendar event that was clicked on.

 ### calendar-edit-event-html